0xrishabh/ActiveDns/README.md

 # ActiveDns
-A list of Dns servers that are validated by [dnsvalidator](https://github.com/vortexau/dnsvalidator) and gets updated everyday.
+A list of Dns servers that are validated by [dnsvalidator](https://github.com/vortexau/dnsvalidator) and gets updated regularly.

 # OneClick